Doglądanie uprawy

 Irrigation systems

-Soilless irrigation systems for plants during the growth cycle.
+On vertical farms use soilless irrigation systems for plants during the growth cycle.
 It supplies water rich with nutrients directly to the plant’s root.
 These systems are designed in a closed circuit, thus reducing water waste.

 The irrigation process in vertical farming in our two systems, SMART CROP and Plantainer, is fully automated.
 Automation ensures that each plant maintains the appropriate irrigation, nutrient levels, oxygenation, temperature, pH, and EC.
 The water level is maintained at a constant level within a closed-loop system.
 However, the composition of the water changes depending on the plant’s growth stage, with varying amounts of micro and macro elements.